Halo: Reach: Multiplayer

-Reach supports player-versus-player multiplayer through split-screen on a single Xbox 360, local networks (System Link), and the Xbox Live service.
-The game includes standard multiplayer modes such as "slayer" and capture the flag, as well as game types new to the franchise.
-In "headhunter", players drop skulls upon death, which other players can pick up and deposit at special zones for points.
+Reach supports player-versus-player multiplayer through split-screen on a single Xbox, local networks (System Link), and the Xbox Live service before servers were shut down in January 2022.
+The game includes standard multiplayer modes such as "Slayer" and Capture The Flag, as well as game types new to the franchise.
+In "Headhunter", players drop skulls upon death, which other players can pick up and deposit at special zones for points.
 When players die, all their accumulated skulls are dropped.
 "Stockpile" has teams race to collect neutral flags, holding them at capture points every minute for points.
-"Generator defense" pits three human supersoldiers, or Spartans, against three Covenant soldiers called Elites.
+"Generator Defense" pits three human supersoldiers, or Spartans, against three Covenant soldiers called Elites.
 The Elites' objective is to destroy three generators, while the Spartans defend the installation.
 After every round, the players switch roles.
 "Invasion" is a six versus six mode with three squads of two on each team.
 The game type matches Spartans against Elites; Elites vie for control of territories to disable a shield guarding a navigation core.
 Once the shield is disabled, they must transfer the core to a dropship; the Spartans must prevent this.
 As the game progresses, new vehicles and areas of the map become open.
 The gameplay for Spartans and Elites is similar, but not identical.
 Elites are larger, move faster, and can fully regenerate their health.
 Depending on the game mode the player chooses, Spartans and Elites have different default loadouts.
 However, if playing locally, the player can alter the loadouts for both Spartans and Elites to be whatever the player chooses in the settings menu.

 Alongside other multiplayer options is "firefight", where players take on increasingly difficult waves of foes in a game of survival.
 Players can customize the firefight options, including the number and types of enemies.
 Firefight versus allows a player-controlled Elite team to try to stop a Spartan team from scoring points.
 Game modes like generator defense are also playable in firefight.

 Also included with Reach is "Forge", a level editor.
 Players can edit the default multiplayer maps and a large empty map known as "Forge World", adding or modifying spawn points, weapons and items.
 Objects may be phased into other objects, and can also be snapped to specific orientations.
 Other included features are the "theater", where players can watch saved films of their games and take screenshots and video clips for posterity, and the file share, where players can upload their screenshots, films, custom maps, and gametypes for public viewing.